htm-community/htm-school-viz/README.md

 - Moment

 ## Install

+Make sure Redis is running.
+Everything assumes localhost and no credentials.

 It's up to you to get [NuPIC](https://github.com/numenta/nupic) installed properly.
 It is not defined in `requirements.txt` because it doesn't install properly via pip on Linux.